dev-scripts/prakashbhandari.com.np/content/posts/understanding-the-basic-concepts-of-kubernetes-cluster.md

 For example, if one worker node fails, the master node moves the workload to another healthy worker node.

-And also master node exposes the API to the developer or operator via cli tool (kubectl) or UI.
+And also master node exposes the API to the developer or operator via cli tool (kubectl) or admin UI.

 At least one master node is required in a Kubernetes (k8s) cluster, but in reality, there can be more than one master node for high availability and fault tolerance.
+In a nutshell, high availability and fault tolerance means the system or network which has minimum the downtime.

+It is always suggested to add redundancy to the master node.
+If one master node goes down another will automatically come up.

 ### Master Components
 When you install Kubernetes, the four components will be installed on the master node to manage and run the worker nodes.